If your income stopped this month, what would actually survives?

 But that irritation from the delayed salary stayed in my memory.
 And I didn’t want to feel that again.

-My fear didn’t disappear.
+Nothing magical happened.
+My income didn’t increase, and the fear didn’t disappear.

 But something small shifted.